adlnet/xAPI-Spec/xAPI.md

 IRIs always include a scheme.
 This is not a requirement of this standard, but part of the definition of IRIs, per RFC 3987.
 What are sometimes called 'relative IRIs' are not IRIs.

 When used as an id, the IRI SHOULD contain a human-readable portion which would allow for disambiguation from other syntactically similar character strings as this portion of the IRI represents semantics.
-It is not a token with multiple interpretations.
+This portion has only one definition, regardless of any alternate definitions or similarities it has to other lexicons in any language.

 ### 4.4 UUIDs